 Frugal Ground Beef Recipes

-All meat seems to be going up in price no matter what the cut or what kind of meat it is.
+All meat seems to be going up in price at the grocery store no matter what the cut or what kind of meat it is.
 But I still love ground beef because it’s easy to stretch into several meals.
 (Roast Beef can be stretched too…here’s how!)

-We usually have a steer that we raise for beef every 2 years but after a recent trip we came home to a freezer that had died and we found that we lost all of our beef for the next year.
-After some tears and a lot of cleaning up, I just decided that I needed to find more recipes that I can make with ground beef since it’s the cheapest “cut” of beef that I will be able to get at the stores until our next cow is ready.
+We usually have a steer that we raise for beef every 2 years but a few years ago after a road trip we came home to a freezer that had died and we found that we lost all of our beef for the next year.
+After some tears and a lot of cleaning up, I just decided that I needed to find more recipes that I can make with ground beef since it’s the cheapest “cut” of beef that I will be able to get at the stores until our next cow was ready.

 Frugal Ground Beef Breakfasts

-Cheesy Hashbrown Casserole – This recipe also uses my homemade sausage patties above.
+This recipe also uses my homemade sausage patties above for a cheesy beef meal.
 This one is great to make if you have company for breakfast or if you are just looking for something warm and hearty to serve on a cold winter morning.

 Frugal Ground Beef Main Meals

 This nice, quick, simple, and frugal recipe takes very little effort.
 Great for stretching one pound of ground beef into a large, filling meal.

 This is a great one pot recipe that uses all frugal ingredients.
 (Sometimes called Rice Skillet) Chop 1 onion and 3 stalks of celery.
 Cook together in a pan or skillet with a bit of oil or butter until soft.
 Add in 1 1/2 pounds of ground beef and cook until browned.
 Then add in 1 cup of cooked rice and a cup of canned tomatoes or tomato sauce.
 Cook and stir together until the entire mixture is combined and heated through.
 It can be seasoned with Worcestershire sauce or Hot sauce. – From the original Fannie Farmer Cookbook